-When the receiver is in TV Viewing Mode (see definition # 4.1), it is expected that any running application shall release input keys VK\0 to VK\9.
-The Navigator shall always be able to handle those input events.
+When the receiver is in TV Viewing Mode (see definition in §4.1), it is expected that any running application SHALL release input keys VK\0 to VK\9.
+The Navigator SHALL always be able to handle those input events.

 The Navigator must also handle all the other keys used for TV viewing (e.g. channel list, volume, and channel up/down).
-Those keys are different from the keys of the "Interactive Pad" (see # 6.2 on the Remote Control, in the D Book [41]).
+Those keys are different from the keys of the "Interactive Pad" (see §6.2).